ArmJo/Geeetech-A10-TMC2209-UART/README.md

 ![LCD Config](./img/lcd.jpg)

 ## Klipper
-I am currently switching from Marlin to [Klipper](https://github.com/KevinOConnor/klipper) so I add my config for it here too:
+I am currently switching from Marlin to [Klipper](https://github.com/KevinOConnor/klipper) so I added my config for it here too:

 ### Hardware
 Same as above, but you __only need the RX-Wire (yellow)__.